 sources other than their mother's milk.

 Lambs whose mothers die, reject them, or don't have enough milk

-of orphan lambs are usually hand-fed with a bottle that has been
+of orphan lambs (also called "bummer" or "poddy" lambs) are usually hand-fed with a bottle that has been

 fitted with a nipple for nursing.
 Larger groups of lambs are usually